slamdev/baby-routine-tracker/technical-tasks.md

   * Ensure the resizeableActivity flag is set to true in the AndroidManifest.xml.
   * Build the UI with flexible and responsive components that do not rely on fixed dimensions.

+**User Story:** As a user, I want to see a clean, modern interface with a profile icon in the top-right corner like modern Android apps, rather than a large welcome card taking up screen space.

+* **Acceptance Criteria:**
+  * The main dashboard displays a compact profile icon (avatar or initials) in the top-right corner of the app bar.
+  * The welcome card that previously showed user's name and profile picture is removed from the main content area.
+  * The profile icon shows the user's Google profile picture if available, or their initials as a fallback.
+  * The icon maintains the modern Android app design pattern.
+* **Technical Tasks:**
+  * Remove the WelcomeCard component from the DashboardScreen.
+  * Create a ProfileIcon composable that displays the user's avatar in a compact circular format.
+  * Integrate the ProfileIcon into the TopAppBar actions.
+  * Implement proper image loading with Coil for Google profile pictures.
+  * Add fallback display logic for users without profile pictures (showing initials).

+**User Story:** As a user, I want to tap the profile icon to see my account information and access the sign-out option in a dropdown menu.

+* **Acceptance Criteria:**
+  * Tapping the profile icon opens a dropdown menu.
+  * The dropdown menu displays the user's display name and email address.
+  * The dropdown menu includes a "Sign Out" option with an appropriate icon.
+  * Tapping outside the dropdown menu dismisses it.
+  * The sign-out functionality works as expected.
+* **Technical Tasks:**
+  * Implement a DropdownMenu that appears when the ProfileIcon is tapped.
+  * Add user information display within the dropdown (name and email).
+  * Include a sign-out menu item with proper icon and functionality.
+  * Handle dropdown state management (show/hide).
+  * Ensure proper spacing and styling following Material Design guidelines.

 ### **Data Visualization**

 **User Story:** As a parent, I want to view a chart showing the total hours my baby slept each day over the last week so I can spot trends.